Skip to Content

 Structure, formulate and compile an SBR proposal to take to an RP; and

-If you don’t already have an RP you want to use, we will select one that we believe will yield the best outcome for the Company and its directors in the circumstances.
+If you don’t already have an RP you want to use, we will select one that we believe will yield the best outcome for the company and its directors in the circumstances.
+We often collaborate with a small business restructuring practitioner who understands how to meet creditor voting requirements and present proposals that creditors are more likely to support.

-Ultimately, our role is to manage the SBR process on your behalf, working with you prior to the RP appointment to gather the necessary information for the process, then liaise with the RP on your behalf throughout the appointment period to allow you to focus on the day to day of the business.
+Ultimately, our role is to manage the SBR process on your behalf, working with you prior to the RP appointment to gather the necessary information for the process, then liaise with the RP on your behalf throughout the appointment period to allow you to focus on the day-to-day of the business.
+We also guide you through ATO debt help options and other compliance matters to ensure the proposal addresses all creditor concerns.

 And Lastly....